AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

 legend.draw();
 ```

-Legend items are custom, so there is no default interactivity, and the [events of legend items](Events#legend_items) are used to bind them to series.
+The legend is custom, so the [events of legend items](Events#legend_items) are used to bind items to series.

-This is how the `legendItemClick` event is handled:
+On the `legendItemClick` event, both series represented by the item are enabled or disabled, and the appearance to the item is adjusted:

 ```
 /* listen to the legendItemClick event,